 Students who have previously taken a French course with UBC Extended Learning may ask to have it applied retroactively to the certificate.
 Note that only one course requirement can be applied retroactively, as students are assessed as they progress through the program.

-In-class language courses are offered on evenings and weekends at UBC Point Grey or downtown at UBC Robson Square.
+In-class language courses are offered on evenings and weekends at UBC Vancouver or downtown at UBC Robson Square.
 Courses are conversational with a focus on practical communication skills and are student-centered and interactive.
 For extra practice at home, you have access to our Moodle site where our instructors have developed and selected online language learning resources that include grammar exercises, listening exercises and cultural resources.

 Online reading and writing courses are nine weeks long and involve weekly readings followed by grammar and vocabulary exercises.
 You receive personalized feedback on writing assignments.